memfault/interrupt/_posts/2022-04-20-testing-library.md

 It's up to the user to implement the interface for the specific use case or use existing implementations (the library may provide some).

-## Dynamic memory
+## Dynamic Memory

-Both the `reactor` and the `controller` contains data structure with dynamic size.
+Both the `reactor` and the `controller` contain data structures with dynamic size.
 To avoid dynamic memory, I wanted to use `std::pmr`: the internal containers would use an allocator and expect memory resource as an input argument.
 This implements the behavior: "The central objects expect a memory resource they should use for data allocation."

-I think that this fits the use case quite nicely, as both types require dynamic data structures, but in the same way, I want them to be usable without dynamic memory itself - compromise is an interface that can be provided with static buffers.
+I think that this fits the use case quite nicely, as both types require dynamic data structures, but in the same way, I want them to be usable without dynamic memory itself.
+The compromise is an interface that can be provided with static buffers.

-However, `std::pmr` does not feel usable, as the default construction of the allocator uses a default memory instance that exists as a global object. (that can be changed only at runtime)
+However, `std::pmr` does not feel usable, as the default construction of the allocator uses a default memory instance that exists as a global object that can be changed only at runtime.
 The default instance uses new/delete.
 That means that it is easy for code that uses `std::pmr` to include in the firmware the entire stack for dynamic allocation - something that I want to avoid.

 I decided to re-implement `std::pmr` in my custom library with a few changes in the API that are more fitting to the embedded library.
-The key one is that memory resource with new/delete operators simply does not exists.
+The key change is that memory resource with new/delete operators simply does not exist.
-The user has to instance a memory resource also provided by `emlabcpp` and give it to the object.
+The user has to instantiate a memory resource also provided by `emlabcpp` and give it to the object.

-As a simple alternative, there exists `emlabcpp::testing_basic_reactor,` which inherits from the `reactor` and provides it with a basic memory resource that can be used by it - sane default.
+As a simple alternative, there exists `emlabcpp::testing_basic_reactor,` which inherits from the `reactor` and provides it with a basic memory resource that can be used by it.
+A sane default.

-## Binary protocol
+## Binary Protocol

 The binary protocol is intentionally considered an implementation detail, as I want to have the freedom to change it at will.

 It is implemented with a C++ protocol library I did previously.
 The short description is: imagine protocol buffers, but instead of an external tool, it is just a C++ library that gets the definition of protocol via templates.

-## Data exchange
+## Data Exchange

-The framework provides mechanics to exchange data between controller and reactor.
+The framework provides mechanics to exchange data between the controller and reactor.

-Tests can request test data from the controller as a form of input.
+Tests running on the embedded device can request test data from the controller as a form of input.
-(It's up to the user how the controller gets/provides that data) The request is a blocking communication operation - the input is not stored on the side of the reactor.
+However, it's up to the user how the controller gets/provides that data.
+The request is a blocking communication operation - the input is not stored on the side of the reactor.

-The test can collect data - reactors have an API to send data to the controller.
+The controller can also collect data from the embedded device, as reactors have an API to send data to the controller.
 The controller stores the data during test execution, and it is passed to the user once the test is done in test_result.

 In the case of input, I use a simple key/value mechanism.